Mesh-Informed Neural Operator : A Transformer Generative Approach: Experimental setup

 \subsection{Hyperparameters for \alg}

+For the decoder, the single cross-attention block is followed by a multi-head self-attention (MHSA) block.
+Although this MHSA block is optional, we found that its inclusion slightly improves performance for generation task.
+To maintain the overall linear time complexity of \alg, the MHSA module can be replaced by any self-attention variant with linear complexity (like transolver layer).

 \textbf{\alg-T}.
 The GNO maps input functions to a latent representation on a $16 \times 16$ grid of query points, defined over the $[0,1]^2$ domain.
 We set the GNO search radius to $0.07$, the latent dimension $L_{\text{dim}}$ to 256, and the number of attention heads to 4.
-The encoder consists of $M_1=5$ cross-attention blocks and the decoder has $M_2=2$ blocks.
+The encoder consists of $M_1=5$ cross-attention blocks.
 For the Global Climate dataset, which is defined on a spherical manifold $\mathbb{S}^2$, we adjust the latent query positions to a $32 \times 16$ spherical grid and increase the GNO radius to $0.2$ to account for the different coordinate system; other hyperparameters remain unchanged.
 The total parameter count for \alg-T is 21.5 M.

 \textbf{\alg-U.} The GNO maps input functions to a latent representation on a $16 \times 16$ grid of query points, defined over the $[0,1]^2$ domain.
 We set the GNO search radius to $0.07$, the latent dimension $L_{\text{dim}}$ to 256, and the number of attention heads to 4.
-The encoder consists of $M_1=2$ cross-attention blocks and the decoder has $M_2=2$ blocks.
+The encoder consists of $M_1=2$ cross-attention blocks.
 For its latent-space processor, we adopt a Diffusion U-Net architecture from the \texttt{torchcfm} library~\citep{tong_improving_2024}, which operates on the $[16, 16]$ latent tensor with 64 channels, 1 residual block, and 4 attention heads for the processor.
-When applied to the Global Climate dataset, the number of U-Net channels is increased to 96 to accommodate the larger $32 \times 16$ latent grid, while other settings remain the same.
-This configuration results in a total model size of 26.9 M for Global Climate dataset and 19.2 M for others.
+Same setting of \alg-T on the Global Climate dataset.
+The total parameter count for \alg-U is 19.2 M.